 Some uses of dietary supplements have become part of conventional medicine (see box below).
 For example, scientists have found that the vitamin folic acid prevents certain birth defects, and a regimen of vitamins and zinc can slow the progression of the eye disease age-related macular degeneration.

-On the other hand, some supplements are considered to be complementary and alternative medicine (CAM)--either the supplement itself or one or more of its uses.
+On the other hand, some supplements are considered to be CAM--either the supplement itself or one or more of its uses.
 An example of a CAM supplement would be an herbal formula that claims to relieve arthritis pain, but has not been proven to do so through scientific studies.
 An example of a CAM use of a supplement would be taking 1,000 milligrams of vitamin C per day to prevent or treat a cold, as the use of large amounts of vitamin C for these purposes has not been proven.

 Complementary and Alternative Medicine (CAM)

-Health care practices and products that are not presently considered to be part of conventional medicine are called CAM.
-Complementary medicine is used together with conventional medicine.
-Alternative medicine is used in place of conventional medicine.
+CAM is a group of diverse medical and health care systems, practices, and products that are not presently considered to be part of conventional medicine.
+Complementary medicine is used together with conventional medicine, and alternative medicine is used in place of conventional medicine.
+Some health care providers practice both CAM and conventional medicine.
 There is scientific evidence for the effectiveness of some CAM treatments.
 But for most, there are key questions yet to be answered through well-designed scientific studies, such as whether they are safe and work for the diseases or conditions for which they are used.
 The National Center for Complementary and Alternative Medicine (NCCAM), part of the National Institutes of Health (NIH), is the Federal Government's lead agency for scientific research on CAM.

 4. How can I get science-based information on a supplement?